-Volume of emerging technologies in use has influence on technological intensity of products and services and corporate operational processes.
+A greater volume of emerging technologies adopted by organisations correlates with increased technological intensity of products and services and corporate operational processes.

 Overall summary of the research, including research questions, hypotheses, measurement and theses are presented in the following table.